Ultraviolet (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 19 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade of "D+" on scale of A to F.

 Frank Scheck of The Hollywood Reporter called it "The latest entry in the 'This film is so bad we're not screening it for critics' genre."
 He also criticized the action scenes: "Although extravagantly staged, they're more than a little derivative" and "other sequences are rather more ridiculous".
-Robert Koehler of Variety wrote: "Pic is hermetically sealed in a synthetic wrapping that's so total – Sony's top-flight high-def cameras, visibly low-budget CG work, exceptionally hackneyed and imitative action and dialogue – that it arrives a nearly lifeless film."
+Robert Koehler of Variety wrote, "Pic is hermetically sealed in a synthetic wrapping that's so total – Sony's top-flight high-def cameras, visibly low-budget CG work, exceptionally hackneyed and imitative action and dialogue – that it arrives a nearly lifeless film."

 Box office

 Ultraviolet was released in North America on March 3, 2006.
 The film grossed $9,064,880 in its opening weekend in fourth place.
 It grossed $18,535,812 domestically and $12,534,399 internationally, which brings the worldwide total of $31,070,211.
-With budget of $30 million, the film was a box-office bomb.
+With a budget of $30 million, the film was a box-office bomb.